 Here is the unfinished coloring page because I’m throwing my Type A “must finish what I started” need out the window!
 I’m not finishing it.
 Whewwww, I feel SO much better!!!
 I received two coloring books for my birthday and will practice on those before trying my hand at Johanna Basford’s coloring books.
 (Okay, so I haven’t thrown all of my Type A needs out the window.
 But it’s a start.)

 Are you into the coloring craze?
 Do you pull out the colors and get busy or do you agonize over having the right tools or knowing what colors you’ll use before you start?
 Let me know in the comments.
-The discussion could help others struggling from analysis paralysis.
+The discussion could help others struggling with analysis paralysis.

 In the meantime, if you haven’t seen Johanna Basford’s coloring books, check them out!
 They are amazing.